chathura-de-silva/E-Commerce-Platform/README.md

 ## Table relations
 You have to write `ALTER` SQL queries for the referencing inside `dbInitialData/database_relations.sql`.

 Keep an empty line between each SQL query.
-If you want to add comments make sure they have no empty lines around them.
+You can add comments if you want to.
+But it is recommended to avoid comments.

 Ex -
   ```sql